Dieterbe/body.build/promo/introduction-video-script.md

 # Before starting,
+# clean browser (no bookmarks bar, open tabs)
+# full screen the browser to hide all window management
-# Check for top bar status, browser tabs open, and verify opening of insta link
+# verify opening of insta, youtube, and research links
-# make sure default/empty program loaded
+# make sure default/empty program loaded (in chrome: third-party cookies to delete site data and start fresh)
+# turn off break timer
 Quick introduction to body.build
 You can go straight to the app.
 There is no signup and no payment.
 It's completely free.